 The California Teleconnect Fund (CTF) is a program run by the California Public Utilities Commission (CPUC) that provides a 25% discount on select telephone services and 50% discounts on broadband services to schools, libraries, hospitals and about 7,000 Community Based Organizations (CBOs).
 Money for the discount comes from a surcharge paid by telephone customers (“ratepayers”) on their monthly phone bills.
 Is your organization receiving CTF support?
 Check your telecommunications bill!
 Our friends at Alternative Technologies collected a few sample bills so you know what to look for.
-If you used to get the CTF discount but suddenly it disappeared from your bill, please contact the CTF Staff directly at (415) 703-2627.
+If you used to get the CTF discount but suddenly it disappeared from your bill, please contact your carrier directly.
 Read more >

 In June 2016 CalNonprofits team offered this informational webinar about the new California Teleconnect Fund eligibility and rules changes, and the impact they may have on your organization's finances.
 Diana Dunker, Former CalNonprofits Program Director, provides an overview of the CTF program; Ana Montes, Organizing Director for The Utility Reform Network (TURN) and a member of the California Teleconnect Fund Administrative Committee, helped figure out the new rules and who will be effected.
 Christina Dragonetti, CalNonprofits Membership Manager, shows you where to look for the CTF discount on your bill, what to expect in the coming months or years, and where to go for more answers.
 Get the recording here (FREE for members / $10 for non-members).